dmhacker/rlwe/README.md

 * [Microsoft's SEAL Library Manual](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/12/sealmanual.pdf) - of which this is based off of
 * [Parameters for RLWE Cryptography](http://www.ringlwe.info/parameters-for-rlwe.html)

-However, it is possible to use this library without an in-depth knowledge of how the RLWE cryptographic system works as most of the algorithmic details have been abstracted away.
+However, it is possible to still use this library without in-depth knowledge of how the RLWE cryptographic system works.
+This is because most of the algorithmic details have been abstracted away.

 Here's an example of what you can do with librlwe: